-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community Members of the Urban County participated in the first needs meeting.
+No comments received.
+N/A 2 Public Hearing Non- targeted/broad community Second public hearing held June 13, 2023.

-and reasons

-1 Public Meeting Non- Members of the No comments N/A

-targeted/broad Urban County received.

-community participated in the

-first needs meeting.

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-2 Public Hearing Non- Second public One participant There were no

-targeted/broad hearing held June 13, questioned how comments not

-community 2023.
-There were service providers accepted.

-ten participants could receive

-including three additional awarded

-County staff persons funds.
-The County

-and the County's explained the

-consultant. statutory limitation

-Attendance list on public service

-attached to the activities and that

-Citizen Participation CDBG funds for

-Appendix in AD-25. public services are

-often used to

-leverage other

-resources for such

-services.
-There

-were no additional

-comments on the

-Consolidated Plan.

-3 Newspaper Ad Non-English Two public hearings N/A N/A
+3 Newspaper Ad Non-English Two public hearings

 Speaking - Specify were held.
 Each was

 other language: advertised in two

 Spanish local newspapers, a

 Spanish language

 Non- publication and email

 targeted/broad announcements were

 community sent.